Amnesia: The Dark Descent: Plot

 To maximize the production of vitae, the victims were forced to consume a potion that induced amnesia, so that they could never grow accustomed to their torment.
-Daniel slowly realized that the rituals were becoming less effective and the Shadow getting ever closer.
+Daniel slowly realized that the rituals were becoming less effective and the Shadow was getting ever closer.
 Desperate to survive, he became sadistic in his attempts to harvest vitae, and accidentally killed two escaping prisoners, a mother and her young daughter, in a fit of rage.
 Following the final ritual, Alexander sensed Daniel's guilt and declining faith in him and left him for dead as a result.
 Realizing how Alexander had manipulated him, Daniel swore revenge and consumed an amnesia potion in order to overcome his paralyzing guilt.

 As Daniel nears the Inner Sanctum, he encounters Heinrich Cornelius Agrippa, a man who had once studied the orbs with his student Johann Weyer and has since been kept alive and imprisoned by Alexander, due to his extensive knowledge on the subject and as leverage against Weyer.
 He tells Daniel that Weyer stole Alexander's previous orb and harnessed its power to travel between dimensions.
 When Daniel asserts that he has learned to reassemble orbs, Agrippa instructs him to find his own shattered orb, which is needed to breach the Inner Sanctum.
 Agrippa also asks Daniel to take with him his head, which can be severed alive using a tonic invented by Weyer, and throw it into the inter-dimensional portal after Alexander opens it.

 Once Daniel enters the Inner Sanctum, he finds Alexander preparing to open the portal.
 From here, there are three possible endings: